NidhiPatel7105/Dot_NET_358_project/README.md

-# 🎯 Online BGMI Quiz Platform
+# 🎯 AIML Quiz Platform

 A modern, full-stack web application for taking online quizzes with real-time scoring and leaderboard functionality.